XimenaPradoMaersk/AutoPhish-Reports/README.md

 - **⚪ Moderate Risk** *(Low Click / Low Report)* – Organizational apathy or low simulation interaction.

 ## 🧾 Output Formatting (Template Node)
+The user compliance indicator engine is available in:
+`./node4_format_report.py`

 To improve readability and usability, a Template Node was introduced before the final output.
 This node formats the calculated metrics into a clean, human-readable report.
 Transforms raw metrics into an executive-friendly summary and ensures consistent formatting across outputs.